rcullito/wampumbackend/bigideas.md

 1. autocomplete!
 2. have enter automatically start search.
-3. highlight the word that was searched for.
+3. highlight the word that was searched for. add a bluish grey background and white text.
 4. deep links.